Skip to main content

 Haier QGSS740RNSS

 This Haier QGSS740RNSS gas range excelled in every test we threw at it, from boiling water to baking cookies.
 It’s a good choice for serious home cooks, star bakers, and tech nerds looking to add to their smart appliance repertoire.
-We love its quick preheat, short boil times, and elevated stainless steel look, plus the cast-iron grates on the cooktop that promotes even heat distribution.
+We love its quick preheat, short boil times, and elevated stainless-steel look, plus the cast-iron grates on the cooktop promote even heat distribution.

-The only other minor drawback we experienced with this range was the exposed rubber bumpers on the cooktop.
-They’re small, but a bit unsightly and could collect dirt and grime.
-Overall, we think this range would make a great addition to any kitchen.
+The only minor drawback we experienced with this range was the exposed rubber bumpers on the cooktop.
+They’re small, but a bit unsightly and can collect dirt and grime.
+Overall, this gas range would make a great addition to any kitchen.

 Pros